talaniz/antonioalaniz.com/content/pages/about.md

 Date: 2016-01-02

 I currently work as an operations engineer in the foreign exchange industry.
-I have studied Python for five years with some experience in Ruby, Javascript and C.
+I have studied Python for five years with some experience in Ruby, Javascript and C as well.
+I built this site using a simple DigitalOcean droplet, Python's Pelican library for static site generation and Ansible to automate the deployment of the site.
+Some of my hobbies include homebrewing, playing the guitar and clarinet and travelling.

 ## Resume